Liberal welfare reforms

-The condition of soldiers during the Boer War was considered unacceptable.
-The UK Government had trouble enlisting enough able-bodied recruits to the British Army.

-Germany and the United States were overtaking Britain as economic powers – the success of social legislation in Bismarck's Germany made leading Liberals in the UK such as David Lloyd George and Winston Churchill want to put forward similar legislation.

-The emergence of public works schemes set up to improve living conditions which were often run by the Liberals raised the possibility that such schemes could occur on a national scale.

 Previous social legislation

-The Conservative government in office before the Liberals came to power passed the Unemployed Workmen Act 1905 and the Employment of Children Act in 1905.
+The Conservative government in office before the Liberals came to power passed the Unemployed Workmen Act 1905 and the Employment of Children Act 1905.
 Slum housing was also cleared for new houses to be built.
 Much of this legislation was left for local authorities to implement – their attitudes affected whether legislation was fully implemented.
-In 1902 Conservatives passed the Education Act that provided funds for denominational religious instruction in Church of England and Roman Catholic schools.
+The Conservatives passed the Education Act 1902 that provided funds for denominational religious instruction in Church of England and Roman Catholic schools.
 The Nonconformists, who formed a major Liberal constituency, were outraged at the help to their theological enemies, but failed to repeal it.

 Liberal reforms 1906–1914

 Licensing pubs

 A favourite goal of Protestant nonconformists was to sharply reduce the heavy drinking by closing as many pubs as possible.
 Asquith—although a heavy drinker—took the lead in 1908 by proposing to close about one-third of the 100,000 pubs in England and Wales, with the owners compensated through a new tax on surviving pubs.
 The brewers controlled the pubs and organised a stiff resistance, supported by the Conservatives, who repeatedly defeated the proposal in the House of Lords.
 However, the "People's Tax" of 1910 included a stiff tax on pubs, and during the First World War, their hours were sharply restricted from about 18 hours a day to 5 1/2.
 Beer and alcohol consumption fell in half from 1900 to 1920, in part because there were many new leisure opportunities.